mindwingx/service-call-adapter/README.md

 # Service Call Adapter

 The Service Call Adapter is a Laravel package designed to simplify the integration and communication with various microservices and third-party services.

 ### Features

-Generate new service calls with a simple command: php artisan sc:new <your-service-name>
+- Generate new service calls with a simple command
+- Easily set up and configure your services
+- Allocate multiple services by customized condition
-Generated service calls are accessible in the app/ServiceCalls directory Easily set up and configure your services
+- Generated service calls are easy to access in the app/ServiceCalls directory

 ### Installation